 He’d send out food, instructing the servers to rebel against their training and not tell me anything about the dish.
 Then I’d have to at least try EVERYTHING that came out.

 Because I never knew what I was actually putting in my mouth, I would come up with my own names for Red Medicine’s menu items.
 I was shocked (SHOCKED!) to find out that the “Awesome BBQ Balls” were actually beef cheek.
 (I still think “Awesome BBQ Balls” sounds more appetizing.)
 But my favorite special name for one of Red Medicine’s menu items was the “Science Salad”…

-I’d sit at a table next to the open kitchen and watch as Jordan would construct his worlds of salad, using both his tongs and architectural skills.
-Then, once the salad was perfectly constructed and dropped at our table, you’d mix all the ingredients together, it magically turned into both the salad AND the dressing.
+I’d sit at a table next to the open kitchen and watch as Jordan would construct his worlds of salad — using both his tongs and architectural skills.
+Then, once the salad was perfectly constructed and dropped at our table, I’d mix all the ingredients together, and it magically turned into both the salad AND the dressing.
 It was a culinary science experiment that delighted me with its beauty, creativity, and taste.
 Basically the Science Salad blew my mind.

 After leaving Vespertine that night, I realized what Jordan has done…